OutSystems/docs-product/src/develop/ui/patterns/web/content/alert/alert.md

     ![](<images/alert-image-9.png>)

-1. After following these steps,
+1. After following these steps and publishing the module, you can test the pattern in your app.

 ## Demo